Alimohammad360/Alimohammad/starting_with_questions.md

 Answer the following questions and provide the SQL queries used to find the answer.

+To whom it may concern, I cannot present the code properly below if it is not in the code format of github

 **Question 1: Which cities and countries have the highest level of transaction revenues on the site?**